toshiro-en-miyamoto/widgets/vscode/WIN10.md

 ```
 - save the workspace configuration file
   - File > Save As Workspace...
-  - save as, e.g. 'your-repo.code-workspace' file in the your-repo folder
+  - save as, e.g. 'widgets.code-workspace' file in the widgets folder
 ```
     {
       "folders": [